9h4mg/web-analytics-lab/README.md

 Test website for **48436 Digital Forensics, Assignment Part 2 (Web Analytics)**.
-A fictional two-product shop, built so that a single visit can be followed from the browser's cookie store, through the network request, to the analytics server's record.
+A fictional two-product shop, built so that a single visit can be followed from the browser's cookie store, through the network request, to the analytics server's record .

 ## Files